DigitexOfficial/digitex_api_doc/trading_ws.md

 ```

 This message contains trader's balance, current position, active orders (can be cancelled using corresponding `clOrdId`) and contracts (can be closed using corresponding `contractId`) according to a new leverage value.

+<u>Note</u>: trader must renew contracts and active orders on his/her side according to the new values of `contracts` and `activeOrders`.
+After this operation (leverage changing) all trader's contracts and active orders will change their identifiers - trading engine will assign the new ones to them.

+In case of error (e.g. invalid new leverage value) the response will contain the appropriate `errCode` and `contracts`, `activeOrders` will be empty.
+Nothing will change.

 ------